-Students in the Bonner Program commit to four years of regular service with Lynchburg nonprofits that address community needs such as food and housing insecurity, poverty, college access, environmental sustainability, and others.
-In addition to weekly trainings and leadership development, students also receive financial assistance through work study funds.
+They commit to four years of regular volunteer work with nonprofits that help people in need such as food and housing insecurity, poverty, college access, and environmental sustainability.
+Besides training and leadership development, students also receive financial help through work-study funds.

 Advocacy in Action

 The Bonner Program develops students who are civically engaged.
 They take action on a variety of issues and work for change within the community.
-Whether attending a city council meeting, working in an urban garden, or tutoring in after school programs, Bonners are actively involved in making a positive difference.
+Whether attending a city council meeting, working in an urban garden, or tutoring in after-school programs, Bonners are involved in making a positive difference.

 Program components include:

 - Program orientation before the school year begins.

 - 300 hours of community service per academic year with an average of eight-10 hours per week.

 - Participation in weekly training and reflection activities.